Fission chambers for in-core use

 In-core measurements of neutron flux ranges

-Tight stainless steel structure
+Watertight stainless steel structure

 Customization according to the user’s needs

-Contact sales Request for a quote
+Contact sales or request a quote

 Technical information